Skip to code content (skip section selection)

 STORY: That part of a building between the surface of a floor and the ceiling immediately above it, including the ceiling structure.

 STREET: A right of way which provides vehicular and pedestrian access to adjacent properties.
-The term "street" also includes the terms highway, thoroughfare, parkway, road, avenue, boulevard, lane, place, and other such terms.
-Streets are classified as follows (where an existing street has less than the below indicated width of right of way, such fact shall not deprive it of the status of "street", but shall instead evidence city policy for lawful acquisition of right of way in the fullness of time).
-Streets are designated in title VIII, "Public Ways And Property", of this code.
+The term “street” also includes the terms highway, thoroughfare, parkway, road, avenue, boulevard, lane, place, and other such terms.
+Streets are classified as follows (where an existing street has less than the below indicated width of right of way, such fact shall not deprive it of the status of “street”, but shall instead evidence city policy for lawful acquisition of right of way in the fullness of time).
+Streets are designated in the most recently adopted Roadway Functional Classification Map.

-(A) Minor: A street which has the primary purpose of providing access to abutting properties, of which the right of way shall be not less than sixty feet (60') in width;
+(A) Minor: A street which has the primary purpose of providing access to abutting properties, of which the right of way shall be not less than sixty feet (60') in width.
+For the purposes of this code, the term “minor street” is synonymous with “local street”.

-(B) Collector: A street designated in title VIII of this code for the purpose of carrying traffic from minor streets to other collector streets and/or arterial streets, of which the right of way shall be not less than seventy feet (70') in width.
+(B) Collector: A street intended for the purpose of carrying traffic from minor streets to other collector streets and/or arterial streets, of which the right of way shall be not less than seventy feet (70') in width.

-(C) Arterial: A street designated in title VIII of this code for the purpose of carrying fast and/or heavy traffic, of which the right of way shall be not less than eighty feet (80') in width.
+(C) Arterial: A street intended for the purpose of carrying fast and/or heavy traffic, of which the right of way shall be not less than eighty feet (80') in width.

 (D) Private: A street that is not accepted by the city (or, in the impact area, by the county) for public maintenance which provides vehicular and pedestrian access, of which the roadway shall be adequate in width to provide access for emergency vehicles when snow is being stored, and in any event with a paved roadway not less than twenty feet (20') wide.
 Minimum right of way for a private street shall conform to the functional classification in subsections (A), (B), and (C) of this definition or as otherwise approved by the commission (see section 9.6.05 of this code).